Installing Snap

 - snap-core

-- Core type definitions (Snap monad, HTTP types, etc) and
+(Snap monad, HTTP types, etc) and utilities for web

 handlers.

-- An iteratee-based HTTP server library, which runs Snap web
+- A web server based on io-streams, which runs Snap web

 handlers.